henrikje/laebel/README.md

 Laebel will work out of the box and provide useful information about your project.
 However, it really shines when you add additional metadata about your Docker Compose project.

+The most straight-forward way to add documentation is to add labels in your primary `compose.yaml` file.
+If you want to keep the labels separate from the main configuration, you can use a `compose.override.yaml` file.
+Docker Compose will automatically [merge](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/) the two files when you run `docker compose`.

 ### Service metadata through labels